When you’re trying to fix your credit, having one or more collections can put a huge damper on getting your score on an upward trajectory.

-It is your legal right to dispute any mistakes on your credit report and that includes collections accounts with false information.
-But because the debt collection agencies can make it impossible to determine who owns your accounts, you will most often have to file the dispute multiple times, keeping track of each one.
+It is your legal right to dispute any mistakes on your credit report and that includes collections accounts with false information or even any accounts that you deem “questionable.”

-This is where having access to a credit repair professional can really make a difference.
-They help most people to remove these collections by disputing the errors for you, which means you don’t have to directly contact any of the debt collection companies yourself.
+This is where hiring a credit repair company can really make a difference.
+They help most people to remove these collections by disputing the errors for you, which means you don’t have to contact any of the debt collection companies yourself directly.

-It also means that they handle all of the tracking necessary to ensure that these companies are complying with the FCRA and that your credit file does not contain errors like account re-aging and multiple listings for the same collections.
+They also handle all of the tracking necessary to ensure that these companies are complying with the FCRA.
+On top of that, they make your credit file does not contain errors like account re-aging and multiple listings for the same collections.

-Get Collections Removed from Your Credit Reports Now!
+Want to Remove Collections from Your Credit Report?